Subscribe

 Prevention tips: Keep your dog’s paw blister-free

-Here are steps you can take as a responsible pet owner to keep your dog’s paws healthy:
+Here are steps and preventive measures responsible pet owners can take to keep your dog’s paws healthy:

-Check your dog’s paws regularly — Look for signs of irritation like redness, bleeding, or cracked paw pads.
+• Check your dog’s paws regularly — Look for signs of irritation like redness, bleeding, or cracked paw pads.
 You’ll want to remove any debris or irritants from between your dog’s toes.
-This will help you prevent blisters before they form.
+This is the best way to help prevent blisters before they form.

-Practice good hygiene — Make sure your dog’s nails are trimmed regularly and that they’re clean.
-Wipe down your doggie’s feet after walks, especially in the winter.
+• Practice good hygiene — Make sure your dog’s nails are trimmed regularly and that they’re clean.
+Wipe down your doggie’s feet or wash their paws with warm water after walks, especially in the winter.
 Keeping up with good hygiene, in general, will reduce the risk of blisters or other painful foot issues.

-Avoid walking on pavement that is extremely hot or cold — You may need to plan your walks strategically to keep your dog off of extremely hot or cold roadways or those that have been heavily salted.
-Avoiding exposure to extreme temperatures will help prevent blisters.
+• Avoid walking on pavement that is extremely hot or cold — You may need to plan your walks strategically to keep your dog off of extremely hot or cold roadways or those that have been heavily salted.
+Avoiding exposure to extreme weather conditions will help prevent blisters.
 Try walking on grass when possible.

-👉 In the summertime, you can avoid long walks during the peak of the heat for the day.
+👉 In the summertime, avoid long walks during the peak of the heat for the day.

 While blisters are usually not serious, they can be painful so providing treatment and care if your dog gets one is very important.